Gap Year Programs in Haiti

 Cost of Living in Haiti

-Living in Haiti is not particularly expensive for foreign visitors, for obvious reasons.
+Living in Haiti is not particularly expensive for foreign visitors.
 If you are visiting with a volunteer organization, your accommodation will most likely be included in the program's price, meaning prices and quality will vary.
-If not, expect to pay at least $300 a month for a studio flat.

-Food is cheap and delicious, and you can eat for $10 a day if you use street food stalls and local markets to buy your ingredients.
-A meal in a local restaurant will run you $20-$40.
-Food could also be included in your volunteering program.
+Food is cheap and delicious, with affordable options from street food stalls and local markets to buy your ingredients.
+However, food may be included in your volunteering program so be sure to check the inclusions.

 Housing in Haiti